Nadeo Argawinata: International career

 Nadeo is mostly known for his breakout performance at the 2019 Southeast Asian Games in the Philippines with the Indonesia national under-23 football team that won silver.
 Before that, he played one game with Indonesia national under-19 football team in 2015.
 He received his first call to join the senior Indonesia national football team in May 2021.
 He earned his first cap in friendly match against Oman on 29 May 2021.

 On 25 December 2021, Nadeo stopped a 90th-minute penalty from Singapore international Faris Ramli in his seventh international appearance of senior team, arguably the most crucial moment in the 2020 AFF Championship semifinal match against the host.
 As the score remained 2-2, the match continued into extra, time during which Indonesia added two goals that ushered the Garuda into the final.
 Argawinata's save became one of the most viewed clips in Indonesia in the last week of 2021.

 Nadeo helped the national team qualify for the 2023 AFC Asian Cup.
 In the qualifiers, Nadeo stopped a penalty from Jordan.
 In September 2022, he was part of the starting eleven in a friendly match against Curaçao which resulted in a 3–2 win.
 Nadeo was also called for up for the 2022 AFF Championship.

+On 14 January 2024, he received a call-up to the Indonesia national team one day before the start of Group D matches of the 2023 AFC Asian Cup, as Persikabo 1973 goalkeeper Syahrul Trisna sustained an injury.